kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 __________________________________________________________________________________________________

-This program generates optimal search schemes of the following paper\
-"Optimum Search Schemes for Approximate String Matching Using Bidirectional FM-Index".\
+This program/code finds the optimal search schemes for approximate string matching using bidirectional FM-index using the approach described in the paper *Kianfar, K., Pockrandt, C., Torkamandi, B., Luo, H., Reinert, K., Optimum Search Schemes for Approximate String Matching Using Bidirectional FM-Index, 2018*.\
-This program is meant to be used for generating the results of above paper and is not for commercial use.
+Any commercial use is prohibited.

 __________________________________________________________________________________________________